13 Incredible Waterfalls in Gatlinburg

 Baskins Creek Falls is a beautiful and secluded waterfall in the Great Smoky Mountains National Park.
 It is a great place to visit if you are looking for a challenging hike and a chance to see some of the best scenery in the Smokies.

-3. Indian Creek Falls
+3. Indian Flat Falls

 Indian Creek Falls is a beautiful four-tiered waterfall located in the Great Smoky Mountains National Park, just a short drive from Gatlinburg, Tennessee.
 The falls are accessible via the Middle Prong Trail, a moderately challenging 7.8-mile round-trip hike.